evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 The optional SportDesign package HighGloss black contains a specially designed upper part front apron, specially designed side skirts in Black with inlays painted in Black (high-gloss), specially designed rear diffusor in Black with side fins painted in Black (high-gloss),front licence plate carrier painted in exterior color.

-You can choose between 8 wheels with sizes from 19 to 21 inches.
+Additionally, you can choose between 8 wheels with sizes from 19 to 21 inches.

 The car has four regular doors and a tailgate.
 The electric-powered tailgate has a kick-sensor as optional equipment, making it possible to open it by just kicking the foot under the tailgate.